2003 invasion of Iraq: Fall of Baghdad (April 2003)

-U.S. General Tommy Franks assumed control of Iraq as the supreme commander of the coalition occupation forces.
+Tommy Franks assumed control of Iraq as the supreme commander of the coalition occupation forces.
 Shortly after the sudden collapse of the defense of Baghdad, rumors were circulating in Iraq and elsewhere that there had been a deal struck (a "safqua") wherein the U.S.-led coalition had bribed key members of the Iraqi military elite and/or the Ba'ath party itself to stand down.
-In May 2003, General Franks retired, and confirmed in an interview with Defense Week that the U.S.-led coalition had paid Iraqi military leaders to defect.
+In May 2003, Franks retired, and confirmed in an interview that the U.S.-led coalition had paid Iraqi military leaders to defect.
 The extent of the defections and their effect on the war are unclear.

-U.S.-led coalition troops promptly began searching for the key members of Saddam Hussein's government.
+U.S.-led coalition troops promptly began searching for the key members of Saddam's government.
 These individuals were identified by a variety of means, most famously through sets of most-wanted Iraqi playing cards.
-Later during the military occupation period after the invasion, on 22 July 2003 during a raid by the U.S. 101st Airborne Division and men from Task Force 20, Saddam Hussein's sons Uday and Qusay, and one of his grandsons were killed in a massive fire-fight.
-Saddam Hussein himself was captured on 13 December 2003 by the U.S. Army's 4th Infantry Division and members of Task Force 121 during Operation Red Dawn.
+Later during the military occupation period after the invasion, on 22 July during a raid by the U.S. 101st Airborne Division and men from Task Force 20, Uday and Qusay Hussein, as well as one of Saddam's grandsons were killed in a massive fire-fight.
+Saddam himself was captured on 13 December.

 Other areas

-U.S. special forces had also been involved in the extreme south of Iraq, attempting to occupy key roads to Syria and air bases.
-In one case two armored platoons were used to convince Iraqi leadership that an entire armored battalion was entrenched in the west of Iraq.

 On 15 April, U.S. forces took control of Tikrit, the last major outpost in central Iraq, with an attack led by the Marines' Task Force Tripoli.
-About a week later the Marines were relieved in place by the Army's 4th Infantry Division.
+About a week later, the Marines were relieved in place by the Army's 4th Infantry Division.

 Coalition aircraft flew over 41,000 sorties, of which over 9,000 were tanker sorties.